 Outcome and Management

 The severity of the liver injury from voriconazole ranges from mild and transient enzyme elevations to symptomatic or severe hepatitis leading to liver transplantation or death.
 Cases of acute liver failure have been described due to voriconazole, but not chronic liver injury or vanishing bile duct syndrome.
 Most cases of voriconazole hepatotoxicity resolve with discontinuation of the medication, but the improvements may be delayed and typically require 1 to 3 months.
 Rechallenge may lead to recurrence and should be avoided.
+Testing for serum bilirubin and aminotransferase levels is rercommended at the time of starting and weekly during the first month of voriconazole therapy and monthly thereafter.
+The relationship between voriconazole trough plasma levels of hepatotoxicity is, however, controversial.
 There is little information on cross reactivity of hepatic injury between voriconazole and other antifungal azoles, such as ketoconazole, itraconazole, fluconazole and posaconazole.
 While a few reports suggest that there is little cross reactivity, other azoles should be started with caution in patients who have suffered clinically apparent hepatotoxicity attributed to voriconazole.